Online Appendix A — R essentials

 The pane in the bottom right is a file manager.
 At the moment it should just have two files: an R History file and a R Project file.
 We will get to what these are later, but for now we will create and save a file.

 Run the following code, without worrying too much about the details for now.
-And you should see a new “.rds” file in your list of files.
+You should see a new “.rds” file in your list of files.

 saveRDS(object = my_name, file = "my_first_file.rds")